Yerreyes/-VehicleBookingApplication/README.md

 ﻿# Vehicle Booking Application

-This project is a desktop application developed in C# as part of the Advanced Programming course.
+This project is a desktop application developed in C# with Windows Forms, as part of the Advanced Programming course.
 The application simulates a vehicle booking system for different branches, using a client-server architecture where multiple clients connect to a centralized server to make and manage reservations.
 I made a conection with database which store all the information relevant with the sucursals and the clients.

 **Main Features:**
 - **Client-Server Architecture:** The application is divided into a client part and a server part.
 Clients connect to the server to perform queries and operations on the centralized database.